 |

-Intensive Rheumatoid Arthritis/Arthritis Pain Herbal Treatment and sending of Herbal Medicine is Available to all Countries.
+Sending of Herbs and Herbal Medicine are Available to all Countries.
 PROCEDURE:- |

 1. E-mail to us with all your medical reports ,

-3. After we have your total conditions picture then you can bank in the money and then we will courier the herbs to you.
+3. After we have your total conditions picture then you can bank in the money and then we will courier the medicine herbs to you.

 It will takes about 3 to 5 working days.